jmswisher/workspace-starter/how-to/add-an-application-to-workspace/README.md

 ```

 3. Set Windows registry key for [Desktop Owner Settings](https://developers.openfin.co/docs/desktop-owner-settings).
+   1. If you have previously installed OpenFin, make a note of the value of `HKEY_CURRENT_USER\Software\OpenFin\RVM\Settings\DesktopOwnerSettings`,
+      so you can restore it when you are done working with this project.
-   This example includes a utility (`desktop-owner-settings.bat`) that adds the Windows registry key for you, pointing to a local desktop owner
+   2. Run the script, `desktop-owner-settings.bat`, included in this project, which adds the Windows registry key for you, pointing to a local desktop owner
       settings file so you can test these settings.
 If you already have a desktop owner settings file, this script prompts to overwrite the location.
-Be sure to capture the existing location so you can update the key when you are done using this example.

-   (WARNING: This script kills all open OpenFin processes.)
+   :warning: This script kills all open OpenFin processes.

 ```bash
 $ npm run dos